Can You Sell a House With a Mortgage?

 6. Set a price for the home

-To set the perfect price, “You’ll look at the comparables in the marketplace,” Bartlett says.
-He emphasizes the importance of taking into account the unique features of your home, good and bad, when setting your expectations for a strategic listing price.
+To set the perfect price, “you’ll look at the comparables in the marketplace,” Bartlett says.
+He emphasizes the importance of considering your home’s unique features, both good and bad, when setting your expectations for a strategic listing price.

 “What have you done to it, and how does it look?”
 Tackett asks.
 “I still get some people who really haven’t recognized that things have slowed down quite a bit, and they still think their homes are going to sell very quickly at a crazy number.”